flexera-public/policy_templates/cost/azure/rightsize_compute_instances/README.md

-# Azure Rightsizing Compute Instances
+# Azure Rightsize Compute Instances

 ## What it does